 In reply to your second question concerning an application for construction, once a company such as Rockies Express Pipeline Project - East submits an application to the Commission accompanied by a negotiated construction standard agreement, there are opportunities for affected landowners to comment and to negotiate further mitigation pertaining to pipeline construction.
 A pipeline company may provide the Commission staff with mitigation or restoration measures which have been negotiated by groups with special interest in the area, including the Indiana Farm Bureau.
-If an individual landowner does not agree with the mitigation or restoration measures during the easement negotiations and negotiate for alternative measures.
+If an individual landowner does not agree with the mitigation or restoration measures, they may opt out of these mitigation or restoration measures during the easement negotiations and negotiate for alternative measures.
 Commission staff's review of any such construction issue will be determined in its DEIS, which will be released for public comment.